Did you know that hiring managers only spend an average of 7.4 seconds glancing at your resume?

 Why this works: Even though the good example is shorter than the bad example, it’s more effective.
 This is because it details the applicant’s experience and mentions specific areas of expertise (SEO, social media, etc…).

-Learn the top 10 skills required for a marketing manager job in 2023.
+Learn the top 10 skills required for a marketing manager job.

 Bad example: